josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 ## Using UV to run everyday tools like Ansible, Glances, Flake8, Autopep8

-One of the best things about uv is that you can dowload and install tools on your account with less typing.
+One of the best things about uv is that you can download and install tools on your account with less typing.

 One of my favorite tools, glances, can be installed with pip on the user account: